MicrosoftDocs/entra-docs/docs/identity/saas-apps/teamviewer-provisioning-tutorial.md

 ---
 title: 'Tutorial: Configure TeamViewer for automatic user provisioning with Microsoft Entra ID'
-description: Learn how to automatically provision and de-provision user accounts from Microsoft Entra ID to TeamViewer.
+description: Learn how to automatically provision and deprovision user accounts from Microsoft Entra ID to TeamViewer.

 author: twimmers
 writer: twimmers